 I’m a professional auto technician.
 As a result, I have tons of tools for car repair.
 But chances are, most gear-heads, tinkerers and do-it-yourselfers don’t have access to such a variety of specialty tools.
 Knowing that, I’ve taken some time to come up with what tools every car owner might want to have access to in order to service their vehicles.

 Honestly, I could make a massive list here, but that wouldn’t be practical, could drain your bank account, and may cause friction with your spouse or significant other.
 That is, unless they’re tool enthusiasts, too.

 In an effort to help keep things simple, I’ve put together this list of seven tools every vehicle owner should have:

 If you’re going to be working under your vehicle, you’ll need access to it.
 A quality jack and jack stands can help you safely lift and support your vehicle for work under the vehicle where some of those repairs may take place.

-Your vehicle may have come with a jack, but I recommend purchasing a higher quality set.” recommend a quality jack and jack stands instead of the jacks that may be found in your vehicle.
-These higher-quality jacks and jack stands tend to be more sturdy and safer to use.
+Your vehicle may have come with a jack, but I recommend purchasing a higher quality jack and jack stands instead of the jacks that may be found in your vehicle.
+These higher-quality items tend to be more sturdy and safer to use.